HP names Whitman CEO, Apotheker out

 The storied Silicon Valley computer maker is fighting to restore its crumbling credibility.
 Whitman has to galvanize growth at a company that gets more than a third of its revenue from a slowing European economy, and is struggling to offset sliding PC revenue with services and software.

-"We are at a critical moment and we need renewed leadership to successfully implement our strategy and take advantage of the market opportunities ahead," said Lane, who moved from non-executive chairman to executive chairman on Thursday.
+"We are at a critical moment and we need renewed leadership to successfully implement our strategy and take advantage of the market opportunities ahead," said Lane.

 Whitman's record at eBay came under scrutiny during her failed campaign for California's governorship.
 Analysts question whether her stewardship of eBay prepared her to steer a sprawling enterprise and computer giant.